Georgia: Journalist beaten in anti-LGBTQ attack dies | DW | 11.07.2021

-Alexander Lashkarava's death has prompted authorities to probe the attack as anger builds up against Prime Minister Irakli Garibashvili's government.
+Alexander Lashkarava's death has triggered protests in Tbilisi as anger builds up against Prime Minister Irakli Garibashvili's government.

 A Georgian cameraman, who was badly beaten by far-right assailants during a protest against an LGBTQ Pride march, was found dead at home, his television station said Sunday.